yeyilin10/Evaluating-Large-Language-Models/README.md

 # Evaluating Large Language Models

-Welcome to the Evaluating Large Language Models repository!
-This project focuses on evaluating language models (LMs) on natural language inference (NLI) and bias detection within masked LMs.

-## Introduction

-Language models play a crucial role in various natural language processing tasks.
-This repository aims to provide a framework for evaluating the performance of large language models on two specific tasks: natural language inference (NLI) and bias detection within masked LMs.
+This repository contains my individual project on evaluating language models (LMs).
+The project focuses on two tasks: Task A evaluates LMs' capabilities in natural language inference (NLI), and Task B explores biases in LMs related to sexual orientation.

+For Task A, I tested four pre-trained models on the MultiNLI dataset to assess their performance in NLI.
+The results showed that 'nli-roberta-base' and 'nli-deberta-base' outperformed 'bert-large-uncased' and 'roberta-large'.

+In Task B, I analyzed biases in LMs using the CrowS-Pairs dataset.
+BERT exhibited higher overall bias, while RoBERTa showed less bias and a greater tendency to favor sentences that counter stereotypes, particularly regarding sexual orientation.

+For more information, please refer to the [full project report](MSBD5018_individual_ylye.pdf).

 ## Usage

-To evaluate language models on natural language inference (NLI), you can use the provided scripts.
+To evaluate language models on natural language inference (NLI), you can use the provided script [Capabilities](Capabilities.ipynb).
 The repository includes the necessary code to preprocess the data and train and evaluate the models.

-For bias detection within masked LMs, there are specific scripts.
+For bias detection within masked LMs, refer to [Risks](Risks.ipynb).
 You can follow the instructions in the repository to run the evaluation and analyze the results.